DevlessTeam/docs/api-engine.md

 RESPONSE PAYLOAD: {"status_code":619,"message":"table authentication updated successfully","payload":[]}
 ```

 In other to update a field in the table you need to pass the ``table name`` and the ``parameters``.
-All you need to pass  is the field name and new data as well as the ``id`` of that field as shown above.
+The parameters will include the field name and new data as well as the ``id`` of that field as shown above.

-Now that we have made changes to our table content we can now try to delete a field ,truncate the table then delete the whole table.
+Now that we have made changes to our table content we can now try to delete a field, truncate the table then delete the whole table.

 <a name="Delete-data-from-table"></a>